Frequently asked questions:

 How is a student's progress monitored?

-Each sudent's progress is monitored throughout the term and they are given regular feedback from their tutors.
-Students undertake formal assessments at the end of each term and receive written/verbal reports.
+Each student's progress is monitored throughout the term and they are given regular feedback from their tutors.
+Students undertake formal assessments during the year and receive written/verbal reports.

 When are fees payable?

 School fees are payable prior to the start of each term in full.